 By creating a crease and revealing more of the mobile lid, Asian eyelid surgery can offer more room for applying eyeshadow, eyeliner and mascara.

 For most patients, undergoing blepharoplasty surgery is a matter of aesthetic preference.
 For others, however, there are functional benefits to the procedure.
 Extremely heavy upper eyelids can prevent the eyes from opening fully and limit peripheral vision.

 Patients of any ethnicity experiencing these issues can benefit from eyelid surgery.
 The upper lid is lifted and excess tissue is removed to expand the line of sight.
 Patients often find that this also leads to greater comfort in their forehead, as they no longer have to raise their eyelids to see clearly.

-While there are now injectables and nonsurgical skin tightening treatments that can enhance the appearance of the eyes, they are limited to temporary improvements.
+While there are now injectables and nonsurgical skin tightening treatments that can affect the appearance of the eyes, they are limited to temporary improvements.
 Asian eyelid surgery provides far more durable results and achieves outcomes that nonsurgical treatments cannot.
-Although no surgery can stop the skin from ageing, results from double eyelid surgery are very natural and can last a lifetime.
+Although no surgery can stop the skin from ageing, results from double eyelid surgery are very natural and can last years.